 2j.
-CLEANING, DISINFECTI ON, AND VENTILATION
+CLEANING, DISINFECTION, AND VENTILATION

-- 181 Clean, sanitize, and disinfect frequently touched surfaces {e.g., playground equipment, door handles, sink ha ndles, drinking fountains, transport vehicles) and shared objects {e.g., toys, games, art supplies) between uses multiple times per day.

-Maintain clean and disinfected {CDC guidance) environments, including classrooms, cafeteria settings, rest rooms, and play grounds. - 181 Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
-Keep these products away from students - 181 To reduce the risk of asthma, choose disinfectant products on the EPA List N with asthma-safer ingredients {e.g. hydrogen peroxide, citric acid, or lactic acid) and avoid products that mix these with ast hma-causing ingredients like peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds. - 181 Operate ventilation systems properly and/or increase circulation of outdoor air as much as possible by opening windows and doors, using fans, and through other methods.
-Do not use fans if they pose a safety or healt h risk, such as increas ing exposure to pollen/allergies or exacerbating asthma symptoms.
-For example, do not use fans if doors and windows are closed and the fans are recirculating the classroom air. - 181 Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments - 181 Facilities should be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's quidance on disinfecting public spaces).
+OH/ A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Clean, sanitize, and disinfect frequently touched surfaces (e.g., Cleaning will occur according to the schedule denoted in Appendix B. playground equipment, door handles, sink handles, drinking fountains, transport vehicles) and shared objects (e.g., toys, Equipment, disinfectants, and protocols will be consistent with the games, art supplies) between uses multiple times per day.
+ODE / OHA requirements.
+Maintain clean and disinfected (CDC guidance) environments, including classrooms, cafeteria settings, restrooms, and playgrounds. $\boxtimes$ Apply disinfectants safely and correctly following labeling direction as specified by the manufacturer.
+Keep these products away from students.
+To reduce the risk of asthma, choose disinfectant products on the EPA List N with asthma-safer ingredients (e.g. hydrogen peroxide, citric acid, or lactic acid) and avoid products that mix these with asthma-causing ingredients like peroxyacetic acid, sodium hypochlorite (bleach), or quaternary ammonium compounds. $\boxtimes$ Operate ventilation systems properly and/or increase circulation of outdoor air as much as possible by opening windows and doors, using fans, and through other methods.
+Do not use fans if they pose a safety or health risk, such as increasing exposure to pollen/allergies or exacerbating asthma symptoms.
+For example, do not use fans if doors and windows are closed and the fans are recirculating the classroom air. $\boxtimes$ Consider the need for increased ventilation in areas where students with special health care needs receive medication or treatments. $\boxtimes$ Facilities should be cleaned and disinfected at least daily to prevent transmission of the virus from surfaces (see CDC's guidance on disinfecting public spaces).